Drake's California Estate Has More Bathrooms Than You Can Imagine

 Drake just bought a new house in California — and it's only a few steps away from his other estate in California.
 Quite literally, actually: it's right next door.

-According to Trulia, Drake dropped $2.85 million on his new place, which is a cozy little ranch-style estate tucked inside a quiet cul de sac.
+According to Trulia, Drake dropped £2.15 million on his new place, which is a cozy little ranch-style estate tucked inside a quiet cul-de-sac.

 Drake's new place is 4,445 square feet and sits on an acre of land.
 The home, built in 1955, includes four bedrooms and five bathrooms.
 Considering his other home, a 7,444 square-footer, includes seven bedrooms and nine bathrooms, Drake now has a total of 14 bathrooms between his two homes.